 Building proprietary software takes a great deal of time to complete successfully.
 Businesses that do not have the time or resources available should not immediately pursue it.
 We have seen this end with disastrous results.

 5. AskCody's Outlook/Microsoft 365 add-in would eliminate the disjointed experience of home-built or other third-party solutions

 AskCody's complete meeting management add-in would provide full room finding capabilities for end-users directly within Outlook and Microsoft 365.
-The experience is seamless, as opposed to end users forced to navigate to a third-party solution outside of their mailbox every time they book a meeting.
+The experience is seamless.
+This stands in opposition to end-users forced to navigate to a third-party solution outside of their mailbox every time they book a meeting.
 Forget about thinking about updates, maintenance, or compatibility ever again.

-As you can see, we don't really consider build vs. buy to be much of a decision at all.
-At AskCody, we've perfected the meeting management process, and have already anticipated your employees' every need.
+As you can see, we do not consider "build versus buy" to be much of a decision at all.
+At AskCody, we have perfected the meeting management process and have already anticipated your employees' needs.

-Leave it to us, we'll make sure today is a great day for meetings!
+Please leave it to us.
+We will make sure today is a great day for meetings!